Utah Administrative Code

 (m) R590-223, "Rule to Recognize 2001 CSO Mortality Table."

-(2) Every individual life insurance policy, rider or endorsement providing benefits, and every group life insurance filing including certificates that are marketed individually, shall include an actuarial memorandum, a demonstration, and a certification of compliance for nonforfeiture and valuation.
-Refer to the following:
+(2) Every filing for an individual life insurance policy, rider or benefit endorsement, and a group life insurance policy that includes certificates that are marketed individually, shall include an actuarial memorandum, which includes a demonstration and certification of compliance with:

 (b) Section 31A-17 Part V, "Standard Valuation Law."

-(1) A filer submitting group life insurance filings are advised to review the following code sections and rules prior to submitting a filing:
+(1) A filer submitting group life insurance filings are advised to review the following code parts and rules prior to submitting a filing:

 (a) Section 31A-21 Part III, "Specific Clauses in Contracts;"